spotinst/help/src/docs/elastigroup/tools-integrations/rancher/rancher-versions-20-and-later.md

 ## Step 4: Deploy the Spot Controller

-Last, follow these steps to deploy Spot’s Controller in the Kubernetes cluster.
+Last, follow these steps to deploy Spot's Controller in the Kubernetes cluster.
 Once this is deployed Spot scales and manages Kubernetes nodes, and interacts with Rancher to ensure that available and cordoned instances are rolled and cleaned correctly.

 Until this step is complete, warnings for both the Controller and Rancher will be displayed in the Elastigroup Console.